caixu0518/PanK-Pipeline/README.md

 ## Outputs

-## Introduction
+## PanK-Pipeline
+Here, We applied the _Brassica rapa_ pangenome, comprising 30 assemblies, together with resequencing data from 1,543 accessions, to demonstrate the [PanK-Pipeline](https://github.com/caixu0518/PanK-Pipeline) pipeline.
+This pipeline is broadly applicable to pangenome assemblies and population resequencing data from any species

 ### Step1.
-Workflow for constructing polymorphic k-mers using 30 B. rapa genome assemblies.
+Workflow for constructing polymorphic _k_-mers using 30 _B. rapa_ genome assemblies.

 ### Step2: Workflow for identifying representative k-mers across the B. rapa species.